earth-data-kit/earth-data-kit/docs/source/roadmap.rst

 .. note::

    We view this roadmap as a collaborative and dynamic blueprint for Earth Data Kit.
-We hope that community contributions will continuously refine these plans to meet real-world GIS challenges.
+We hope that community contributions will continuously refine these plans to meet real-world challenges.

 1. **Collection**
     * A module dedicated to collecting data from varied sources.